MidnightPavlaka635920/Initframis/README.md

 ## Dependencies
 -This is a C++ project, so you will need g++ for compiling in Linux or something else on Windows.
 -OpenCV is core of this project.
 It handles video loading, Pixel reading, etc.
--ffmpeg cause ooenCV should be compiled with ffmpeg.
+-ffmpeg cause openCV should be compiled with ffmpeg.
 ## Compiling
 To compile initframis, run `g++ main.cpp -o main -I/usr/local/include/opencv4 -L/usr/local/lib -lopencv_core -lopencv_imgproc -lopencv_highgui -lopencv_videoio -lopencv_imgcodecs`
 ## Usage